 - May Promote Skin Health: Dragon fruit is a good source of vitamin C. Vitamin C is proven to lighten skin tone, reduce hyperpigmentation and improve skin complexion.
 It is also essential for collagen synthesis (32).
 Collagen keeps your skin firm and plump as it is a structural component of the skin.

-- May Hydrate The Skin: Dragon fruit is high in water, so it may help hydrate the skin.
+- May Hydrate The Skin: Dragon fruit is high in water and helps with hydration.
 The vitamin B in it can moisturize your skin and keep it healthy and supple.

 After reading all about the benefits of dragon fruit, you must be wondering how to eat it.
 Here’s how…